 My research shows that these pellets were merely balls of some sort of wax, possibly laced with other ingredients.
 I could not confirm this.
 Item of note parafinic waxes exist in most base stocks of conventional motor oils.
 By how the directions read the idea seems like it could work (and I use that term very loosely here) until you really think how a typical 4 stroke combustion engine works.
 Back when these were first marketed metallurgy for engine parts and engine oils themselves were adequate at best, so some types of additives were not all a bad thing because the oil itself didn't contain much of anything for an additive package like they do now.

 First, even though the cylinder temp would be hot enough after the initial start to melt wax I am not sure how the melted pellets are supposed to stay in the cylinder long enough to "re-plate the cylinder wall" and "seal the piston rings".
 Seems to me most of these melted beans would exit the cylinder via the exhaust valve and potentially solidify somewhere down the line in the exhaust, to then collect carbon and soot and maybe plug a muffler overtime.
-For the record these were marketed heavily before catalytic converters and EFI, but research shows they were sold up until about 2008 (source: internet lore, see below) It makes me wonder how catalytic converter safe these were considering over rich mixtures and oil burning can overtime degrade the catalysts and in extreme cases cause it to go into meltdown.
+For the record these were marketed heavily before catalytic converters and EFI were required, but research shows they were sold up until about 2008 (source: internet lore, see below) It makes me wonder how catalytic converter safe these were considering over rich mixtures and oil burning can overtime degrade the catalysts and in extreme cases cause it to go into meltdown.

 Honorable mention Piston Seal.
 The way the advert reads it similar to the Yale pellets only in convenient squeezable tube form.
 You still have to remove spark plugs for injection directly in the cylinders atop the pistons.
 The advert does not specify the size of the tube.
 I question if the dosage is one tube per cylinder or does a whole tube "fix" up to an 8 cylinder engine?